ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Before Filter

-Lets add a before_action method the songs controller.
-This will use one private controller method to get the album for each song.
+Let's add a before_action method the songs controller.
+This will use one private method in the controller to get the album for each song.
+It should be private because it will only be called by another method inside the controller (in this case, the before_action), but never called from outside the controller the way that index, show, etc. get called.

 In the app/controllers/songs_controller.rb